 - Declaration of non-objection issued by the Ministry of Justice.

 Benefits of setting up a Netherlands Subsidiary

-Among the legal advantages of setting up a subsidiary in the Netherlands is that the shareholders and directors of the parent company have limited liability and the parent company itself is not liable for the activities of the Dutch subsidiary.
+Among the legal advantages of setting up a subsidiary in the Netherlands is that the shareholders and directors of the parent company have limited liability and the parent company itself is not liable for the activities, responsibilities, or debts of the Dutch subsidiary.